-The Lantern Festival, celebrated on the 15th and last day of Chinese New Year, falls on February 19th this year.
+The Lantern Festival is celebrated on the 15th and last day of Chinese New Year.

 There are many legends about the origins of the festival.
 One of the most famous dates back to over 2000 years ago, during the rule of Emperor Ming of the Han Dynasty.
 Emperor Ming, a dedicated Buddhist, noticed that on the 15th day of the first month of the lunar calendar, Buddhist monks always lit up lanterns in the temples.
 He ordered everyone to do the same, and from there on, it developed into a tradition.

 During the Lantern Festival in China, celebrations abound: lanterns hang in front of every building, from one-story homes to skyscrapers; children carry lanterns in different colors and shapes, guessing riddles and playing games; street artists perform dragon and lion dances, as well as folk dances; and the crackling sounds of firecrackers and laughter fill every street corner.

 And of course, food is at the center of the celebration.